 would print something like Hello Jon, welcome!
 How can I assist you today?

 If you need a small break and want to play a little quiz game, you can do so by calling this command.
 No more than 50 questions are allowed.
-The questions are from different categories and difficult levels and are either multiple choice or true/false questions.
+The questions are from different categories and difficulty levels and are either multiple choice or true/false questions.

 quiz 10